Observables in Quantum Mechanics and the Importance of Self-adjointness: Some physical applications

-Since $\mathcal{E}>0$, we must have $\alpha<0$ for square integrable bound states to exist.
-Thus the complete solution of the bound state eigenvalue problem is given by
+Since $\mathcal{E}>0$ implies $\alpha<0$, this insures the square integrability of our solution, i.e. bound state.
+Finally, the complete solution of the bound state eigenvalue problem can be written in the following way

 At this stage we pause and ask the question how is it possible for a free particle to admit a bound state.
-A bound state necessarily requires a scale which a free particle Hamiltonian does not contain.
-The answer to this apparent puzzle lies in the fact that the boundary condition \eqref{bound} which defines the domain of self-adjointness supplies the necessary scale.
-To see this clearly, note that $\alpha$ in \eqref{bound} has dimensions of inverse length and is the relevant dimensionful parameter related to the bound state energy.
-We can now go back and ask how such a dimensionfull parameter appears in the prescription of von Neumann.
-To understand this, note that for consistency, equations \eqref{defind} for $\psi_{\pm}$ must have a constant with dimension length squared on the right side, whose value has conveniently been set equal to unity.
-Nevertheless, the dimensionfull constant actually enters the definition of the domain or equivalently the boundary condition through \eqref{defind}.
-Such a dimensionful constant breaks the scale invariance of the problem and produces the bound state when $\alpha<0$.
-This is perhaps the simplest example of quantum mechanical breakdown of scale invariance, or scaling anomaly.
-Examples that have this exact feature are given by the $\delta$-function potential and inverse-square potential \cite{Cabo}.
+Namely, for a bound state to exist, one needs some scale, which is not apparent in the free Hamiltonian.
+Since there is no scale in the Hamiltonian, it should be scale invariant and all the solutions could be scaled to zero momentum $k$, namely illustrating that the Hamiltonian in question just has the continuous part of the spectrum.
+However, the scale is hidden in the domain of the SA Hamiltonian, i.e. the boundary condition \eqref{sch} which defines the domain of self-adjointness supplies the necessary scale.
+Notice that the parameter $\alpha$ in \eqref{sch} has dimensions of inverse length and is the relevant dimensionful parameter related to the bound state energy \eqref{bound1}.
+One might be puzzled by the question on how does a dimensionful scale appear in the general method of von Neumann.
+In order to answer this, note that equations \eqref{defind} for $\psi_{\pm}$ must have a constant with dimension length squared on the right side, whose value has conveniently been set equal to unity.
+Therefore, the dimensionful constant actually enters the very definition of the domain, i.e. the boundary condition through \eqref{defind}.
+The existence of such a dimensionful constant breaks the scale invariance of the system in question and in our case produces the bound state when $\alpha<0$.
+This is perhaps the simplest example of quantum mechanical breakdown of scale invariance, i.e. the manifestation of the so called scale anomaly.
+Examples that have this exact feature are the systems with the $\delta$-function potential and inverse-square potential \cite{Cabo}.